Ignatius Ni'matallah: Early life

-He became a monk at the nearby monastery of Saint Ananias in 1535, and was ordained as a priest.
+He became a monk at the nearby Mor Hananyo Monastery in 1535, and was ordained as a priest.
 At this time, Niʿmatallah collaborated with Abdisho, Chaldean bishop of Gazarta, on the latter's copy of Bar Hebraeus' Metrical Grammar, completed 18 August 1552.
-He was later appointed as maphrian of the East in 1555, upon which he assumed the name Basil.
-In 1557, after the death of Patriarch Ignatius Abdullah I, Niʿmatallah was elected as his successor, probably at a synod held at the monastery of Saint Ananias.
+He was later appointed as Maphrian of the East in 1555, upon which he assumed the name Basil.
+In 1557, after the death of Patriarch Ignatius Abdullah I, Niʿmatallah was elected as his successor, probably at a synod held at the Mor Hananyo Monastery.
 He was thus consecrated as patriarch of Antioch, upon which he assumed the name Ignatius and made his residence at Amida (modern Diyarbakır), but also administered the dioceses of Edessa and Damascus.
 Niʿmatallah's brother Thomas, who had ascended as bishop of Mardin with the name Timothy in 1556, would go on to fulfil the role of his deputy.